Quantifying Ocular Surface Changes with Contact Lens Wear: Discussion

 \section{Discussion}

-For the different ocular and lens shapes and lens thickness considered, our model predicts a lens suction pressure in the range $[-8,6]\times 10^{-5}$~MPa that is positive near the center of the eye and near the edge of the lens, and negative in the limbal region.
-The predicted suction pressure magnitude and variations along the ocular surface are in agreement with the previous modeling efforts of Maki and Ross~\cite{maki2014new,maki2014exchange}, they proposed the contact lens dynamics model used here.
-In both previous works, the eye is modeled as a rigid solid.
+For the different ocular and lens shapes and lens thicknesses considered, our model predicts a lens suction pressure in the range $[-8,6]\times 10^{-5}$~MPa that is positive near the center of the eye and near the edge of the lens, and negative in the limbal region.
+The predicted suction pressure magnitude and variations along the ocular surface are in agreement with the previous modeling efforts of Maki and Ross~\cite{maki2014new,ross2016existence}, who proposed the contact lens mechanics model used here, where the eye is modeled as a rigid solid.

-Among the previous modeling efforts that account for a deformable eye, in~\cite{wu2024fea}, the authors report a distribution of pressure on the ocular surface, see Figure~7(\textbf{f}) in~\cite{wu2024fea}, however no details of how such pressure was computed were reported in the manuscript.
-We reminder the reader than in~\cite{wu2024fea} the authors are modeling the closed eye interactions between the eye and ortho-k lenses; recall that ortho-k lenses are rigid lenses with a Young's modulus of $1500$~MPa~\cite{wu2024fea} having a different shape when compared to soft contact lenses.
-In this work, the highest value of $E_{lens}$ considered is $10$~MPa for $\mathrm{E}=50$.
-If we compare Figure~7(\textbf{f}) in~\cite{wu2024fea} to the suction pressure profiles computed in this work, we see that qualitatively both pressures have areas of higher pressures at the center of the eye and at the edge of the lens.
-The magnitude of the pressure reported in Figure~7(\textbf{f}) in~\cite{wu2024fea} are in the range $[3,10]\times 10^{-2}$MPa, one to two order of magnitude higher to the suction pressure predicted by our model for $\mathrm{E}=50$ considered (approximately 100 times the suction pressure for $\mathrm{E}=1/2$ as shown in Figure~\ref{fig:material_props}\textbf{B}).
+Among the previous modeling efforts that account for a deformable eye, in~\cite{wu2024fea}, the authors reported a distribution of pressure on the ocular surface, see Figure~7(\textbf{f}) in~\cite{wu2024fea}; however, no details of how such pressure was computed were reported in the manuscript.
+We remind the reader than in~\cite{wu2024fea}, the authors modeled the closed eye interactions between the eye and ortho-k lenses; recall that ortho-k lenses are rigid lenses with a Young's modulus of $1500$~MPa~\cite{wu2024fea} which have a different shape when compared to soft contact lenses.
+In this work, the highest value of $E_{lens}$ considered was $10$~MPa for $\mathrm{E}=50$.
+Qualitatively, if we compare Figure~7(\textbf{f}) in~\cite{wu2024fea} to the suction pressure profiles computed in this work, we see that both pressures have areas of higher pressures at the center of the eye and at the edge of the lens.
+The magnitude of the pressure reported in Figure~7(\textbf{f}) in~\cite{wu2024fea} are in the range $[3,10]\times 10^{-2}$~MPa, one to two order of magnitude higher to the suction pressure predicted by our model for $\mathrm{E}=50$ considered (approximately 100 times the maximum absolute suction pressure for $\mathrm{E}=1/2$ as shown in Figure~\ref{fig:material_props}\textbf{B}).
+The other theoretical studies we compared our work to did not report or estimate the pressure on the ocular surface when the lens in placed on the eye, see Table~\ref{tab:comp_models_results}.